A Guide to Create a Blockchain on ABT Node

 - Once your chain is created, you will need to start it.
 On the right-hand side, select the action menu and click on start.

 - If you are running your ABT Node locally on your device you may need to allow the application to accept incoming network connections.
 Click on allow.

 By now, your new blockchain is up and running.
-On the view and manage blockchain window click on mytestchain on the left hand side.
+On the view and manage blockchain window click on mytestchain on the left-hand side.
 This will take you to the updated overview area for your blockchain.
-As you can see now, the blockchain is running and you have new **Fore Grpc and Forge Gql Endpoints.
+As you can see now, the blockchain is running and you have new Forge gRRC and Forge GQL Endpoints.

-If you select the processes tab you can see some details about your chain including the usage of CPU, Memeory and Uptime for your different processes.
+If you select the processes tab you can see some details about your chain including the usage of CPU, Memory and Uptime for your different processes.